ssnyder90/Cybersecurity/Ansible/README/README.md

 The machines on the internal netwrok are not exposed to the public Internet.

 Only the JumpBox and ELK machines can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 98.176.127.243
+Access to these machines is only allowed from the following IP addresses: 98.176.127.243

 Machines within the network can only be accessed by each other.